 The submitted information does not show the new elevation (west-facing) or integration of treatment in the vicinity of the proposed service access and existing steps down from Middle Street.
 This elevation and area are readily visible from Middle and Franklin Streets and further information is requested to illustrate how the proposed and existing buildings and features are integrated;

-The proposed roof treatment/materials and roof shape the office building at the above location are unclear and do not appear to relate to the adjacent existing or proposed buildings; staff suggest that the roof design at this location be reconsidered.
+The proposed treatment/materials and facade composition of the office building at the above location appear unresolved and do not relate well to the adjacent existing or proposed buildings; We suggest that more consideration be given to the architectural treatment and materials to strengthen or clarify the design intent.
+A modern or corporate image is appropriate, to contrast with the more traditional form and character of the other portions of the building, which is what we are reading into the elevation drawings.
+We would like to engage with you further to understand the intent and possibilities for this area.
+Clarification of materials usage is requested.

-The new building at the corner of Fore Street and India Street is champered at the upper levels with dark colored balconies.
-These read (as viewed from India Street to the south) as dark voids and it is suggested these balconies should be a positive feature with brighter colors or other materials.
+The new building at the corner of Fore Street and India Street is recessed at the upper levels with dark colored balconies.
+These read (as viewed from India Street to the south) as voids and it is suggested these balconies could be more effective visually with a brighter finish .

 2. Standards for increasing setback beyond street build-to line: